jcbass/tron/README.md

 The onboard NeoPixel power enable (`NEO_PWR_EN_PIN = 38`) and data pin (`NEO_DATA_PIN = 39`) are already configured for the QT Py.

 ## Firmware & dependencies
-- Flash the latest MicroPython firmware for ESP32-S3 (UF2) onto the QT Py.
-See [Adafruit's guide](https://learn.adafruit.com/adafruit-qt-py-esp32-s3/factory-reset) for detailed steps.
+- Flash MicroPython for ESP32-S3 to the controller.
-- Copy `boot.py`, `main.py`, and the `ota/` directory to the board (e.g., with Thonny, mpremote, or VS Code + MicroPico).
+- Copy `boot.py` and `main.py`to the board.
 - The script uses `umqtt.robust` when present, and falls back to `umqtt.simple`.
 Both modules ship with the official MicroPython firmware.
 If neither module is available on your build, the controller will continue to run without MQTT integration.

+ Add notes/tips here on how to install MicroPython and copy files to the microcontroller.
+(UF2) onto the QT Py.
+See [Adafruit's guide](https://learn.adafruit.com/adafruit-qt-py-esp32-s3/factory-reset) for detailed steps.

 ## Wi-Fi setup
 Edit `boot.py` with your network credentials: